Our team is committed to your success.

 DANIEL A. GILLETT, FOUNDING PARTNER (In Memoriam)

-Daniel Gillett performs consulting, restructuring and investment banking services for companies and investors and serves on boards of public and private oil and gas companies.
-He has over 30 years of investment banking and senior executive experience, including serving as chief executive officer for companies both in and out of bankruptcy and chief restructuring officer, and has completed over $15 billion in financing, restructuring and merger and acquisition transactions.
+Dan provided consulting, restructuring, and investment banking services to companies and investors, and served on the boards of public and private oil and gas companies.
+He had more than 30 years of investment banking, restructuring, board, and senior executive experience, including service as chief executive officer, chief restructuring officer, and advisor to companies both in and out of bankruptcy.
+Over the course of his career, he completed more than $15 billion of financing, restructuring, merger, and acquisition transactions.

-Most recently, Mr. Gillett served in the CRO role at Seawolf Resources and Smith Production, and in the Office of the CRO during the $5.4 billion restructuring of Pacific Exploration, followed by working in the Office of the CEO at Pacific after the company exited bankruptcy.
-This transaction was selected as the 2016 Cross-Border Restructuring of the Year in the "Over $5 Billion" category.
+In recent years, Dan served as Chief Restructuring Officer of Seawolf Resources and Smith Production, and served in the Office of the Chief Restructuring Officer during the $5.4 billion restructuring of Pacific Exploration.
+Following Pacific’s emergence from bankruptcy, he served in the Office of the Chief Executive Officer.
+The Pacific restructuring was named the 2016 Cross-Border Restructuring of the Year in the “Over $5 Billion” category.

-Mr. Gillett has served on multiple boards of directors of public and private companies, including roles as Chairman, Co-Chairman and Audit Committee member.
-He currently serves on the board of Rover Petroleum, Castex, and Select Sands.
+Dan served on multiple public and private company boards, including as Chairman, Co-Chairman, and Audit Committee member.
+He also served on the boards of Rover Petroleum, Castex, and Select Sands.